mnhkahn/mnhkahn.github.com/_posts/2014-05-09-pager_abstract.md

 关键词：对讲机，Android，SIP，H264，AAC

-With coverage in recent years, the popularity of smart phones and networks expand , smart devices for traditional equipment innovations have been in progress.
 In a traditional intercom applications, intercom emphasize real-time, on -site command has been an irreplaceable role.
 However , intercom also has its drawbacks.
-Since the frequency range used by walkie-talkie than fixed , as long as the detected frequency of use , will be able to join the session , and therefore can not guarantee the security of communication ; Moreover, walkie-talkies also influenced by the frequency and wavelength attenuation , can not provide long-distance communication ; walkie-talkies also subject to technical limitations, can only provide audio calls, have not been able to achieve real-time video intercom .
+Since the frequency range used by walkie-talkie than fixed , as long as the detected frequency of use , will be able to join the session , and therefore can not guarantee the security of communication, once the listener can only change the frequency of use, not prevent fundamentally ; Moreover, also by walkie-talkie affect the frequency and wavelength attenuation , can not provide long-distance communication ; walkie-talkie is also limited by technology, can provide audio calls, have not been able to achieve real-time video intercom .

+After nearly a hundred years of development intercom , call via radio frequency carrier signal technology has developed to its peak.
+If you want to have a walkie-talkie and then leap on the need for innovative technologies .
+In recent years , with the popularization of network technology, making use of the Internet as a communication medium becomes possible.
+The popularity of smart phones , makes mobile smart radios possible. .

 In this paper, the design and implementation of a smart phone based on Android phone systems in a shared network , uses its own custom communication protocol port achieved undetectable monitoring, steal information ; communication , independent of geographic location of an Internet-based , can be easily achieve long distance transmission, and also based on the transmission of streaming media to ensure real-time ; creative adds video call feature.